Study Abroad with PPE

 Political Parliamentary Programme, Edinburgh, Scotland, which includes an internship with a member of parliament.
 You should have already completed 4 courses in political science to be competitively accepted to the program.

 - Outside of the PPE Exchange Programs it is difficult to transfer back Core Classes, which are each offered once a year.
-Students typically complete the the Core classes missed the year following their abroad experience.
+Students typically complete the Core classes missed the year following their abroad experience.

 - Capstone courses cannot be completed abroad.